volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 ## Typescript

-**Typescript** is a programming language developed by Microsoft, typed superset of JavaScript which is compiled to plain JavaScript.
+**Typescript** is a programming language developed by Microsoft, a typed superset of JavaScript which is compiled to plain JavaScript.

 After setting up the project, you have to make an important decision - whether you need types in the application or not.

-Generally, it's a good idea to include typescript as it gives you a lot of benefits, like: enhancing code readability, allowing to catch code errors in compile time, easier refactoring and much, much more.
+Generally, it's a good idea to include typescript as it gives you a lot of benefits, like enhancing code readability, allowing to catch code errors in compile-time, easier refactoring, and much, much more.

 If you are using **create-react-app**, you can easily add typescript at the moment of creation:

 `npx create-react-app my-app --template typescript`

-Or to existing application, build with CRA:
+Or to the existing application, built with CRA:

 * Install typescript